arithx/qa-tools/README.rst

 ::

-    subunit-describe-calls [-s/--subunit] [-n/--non-subunit-name] [-o/--output-file]
+    subunit-describe-calls [-s/--subunit] [-n/--non-subunit-name] [-o/--output-file] [-p/--ports]

-The format of the output file is in JSON and follows the following structure:
+The format of the output file is in JSON and follows this structure:

 ::